pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

    Where `<path>` and the `/opt/in` mount path are as specified for our Docker stacks above.

-## Passing a license as a Kubernetes secret
+## Passing a License as a Kubernetes Secret

 We'll use PingFederate as an example.
 You'll need to supply your PingFederate license file.